Showing posts with label African Violet. Show all posts

 African Violet - too small to flower yet

-I got this plant in May 2021, as of 6 January 2022 it started flowering.
+I bought this African violet plant in May 2021, as of 6 January 2022 it started flowering.
 Which means it would not have made a good birthday present for a little girl, and I am glad I grew it out rather than giving it to my daughter.

 I'm not sure if I would call this 'light blue' but I still like it.